 Rhinoplasty (RIE-no-plas-tee) is surgery that changes the shape of the nose.
-The motivation for rhinoplasty may be to change the appearance of the nose, improve breathing or both.
+The reason for rhinoplasty may be to change the appearance of the nose, improve breathing or both.

-The upper portion of the structure of the nose is bone, and the lower portion is cartilage.
+The upper part of the structure of the nose is bone.
+The lower part is cartilage.
 Rhinoplasty can change bone, cartilage, skin or all three.
 Talk with your surgeon about whether rhinoplasty is appropriate for you and what it can achieve.

-When planning rhinoplasty, your surgeon will consider your other facial features, the skin on your nose and what you would like to change are considered when planning the procedure.
-If you're a candidate for surgery, your surgeon will develop a customized plan for you.
+Your other facial features, the skin on your nose and what you would like to change are considered when planning the procedure.
+If you're a candidate for rhinoplasty, the surgeon will develop a personal plan for you.

 Sometimes part or all of a rhinoplasty is covered by insurance.

 Why it's done

-Rhinoplasty can change the size, shape or proportions of your nose.
-It may be done to repair deformities from an injury, correct a birth defect or improve some breathing difficulties.
+Rhinoplasty can change the size, shape or proportions of the nose.
+It may be done to fix issues from an injury, correct a birth defect or improve some breathing problems.

 As with any major surgery, rhinoplasty carries risks such as:

 - Problems breathing through the nose.